China Mobile says enlisting executives' families in graft fight

-China’s anti-corruption investigators pledged earlier this year to begin scrutinizing China Mobile Ltd and China Telecom Corp Ltd after a probe into China Unicom Hong Kong Ltd ensnared several high-ranking executives.
+China’s anti-corruption investigators pledged earlier this year to begin scrutinising China Mobile Ltd and China Telecom Corp Ltd after a probe into China Unicom Hong Kong Ltd ensnared several high-ranking executives.

-In a statement carried on the Communist Party’s anti-graft watchdog’s website, China Mobile Communications Corp [CHNMC.UL], the parent of the Hong Kong-listed firm, said that for the last four years, April had been dedicated to anti-corruption education.
+In a statement carried on the Communist Party’s anti-graft watchdog’s website, China Mobile Communications Corp, the parent of the Hong Kong-listed firm, said that for the last four years, April had been dedicated to anti-corruption education.

 Executives have been taken on prison visits and to listen in on court cases, and there have been 1,373 educational film showings, the company said.

-“(We have) organized key workers to sign letters promising to work in a clean style, and organized the family members of leaders and key workers to sign letters promising to help with being clean and honest, to strengthen self-discipline,” the company said.
+“(We have) organised key workers to sign letters promising to work in a clean style, and organised the family members of leaders and key workers to sign letters promising to help with being clean and honest, to strengthen self-discipline,” the company said.

 Suppliers have in some cases also been included in the anti-corruption education, it added.